 1) Clear, Concise, and Consistent Communication

 If there is one lesson advisors learned in the Great Recession, it was to communicate.
 Don’t wait.
 Get in front of the issue and update your clients.
 Even if you have little or nothing to say, make contact and touch bases.
 With employees, clients, vendors, and strategic partners.
-Be clear.
-Be concise.
-Be consistent.
+Be clear, concise and consistent.
 Leaders lead by communicating clearly, concisely, and consistently.

 2) Find Your North Star and Follow It